Frequently asked questions

 It is still important to ensure you would be eligible for a student visa to be able to travel to New Zealand and continue your studies when the New Zealand border is reopened to student visa holders.

 We strongly recommend you talk to your agent about the visa application process, or email email@example.com if you don’t have an agent.
 You can check Immigration New Zealand website for any updates.

 If you begin your studies online and are subsequently denied a student visa to study in New Zealand, UC will fully refund your tuition fees even if your visa decline falls outside the final date to withdraw with a full refund.
 Again, contact your agent or email firstname.lastname@example.org if you have any questions.

 If the border is still not open in 2022 you may need to defer your studies until it is possible for you to arrive in New Zealand.
 Either way, you will have made a head start on your studies whenever you are able to arrive.

 If you are interested in doing a fully online programme, please email email@example.com to find out about your options.

 The tuition fees will be the same, but there are a number of savings that you will make by starting your studies online for one semester.

 - Exempt from the Student Services Levy for your first semester - $435 for 60 points

 - Exempt from needing medical and travel insurance for your first semester, unless you end up coming to New Zealand during the semester - $310 for one semester

 - Likely reduced living expenses.
-It costs in the order of $8,632 to $11,362 for six months of living in Christchurch (based on an estimate of $332-$437 per week from the cost of living.)
+It costs between $8,632 to $11,362 for six months of living in Christchurch (based on an estimate of $332-$437 per week from the cost of living)